-How big are the largest of other species?
+How big is the largest of the other species?

 The largest polar bear ever recorded was hunted in Alaska and weighed 2,209 pounds!
 That’s over three times the size of the average grizzly!
 The largest wild Kodiak bear ever recorded was found in Alaska and weighed 1,656 pounds!
 The largest American black bear was a male shot in New Brunswick, Canada that weighed 902 pounds.